benrlodge/isotopeSearchFilter/README.md

-This is a plugin that provides an auto-complete search and filter.
+Working on a plugin that gives auto-complete search and filtering.